-One Pot Tortellini Primavera is a pasta primavera made in one pot is extra cheesy with tortellini!
+One Pot Tortellini Primavera is a vegetarian pasta primavera recipe made in one pot is extra cheesy with tortellini!
 Dinner is so easy and is ready to be served in 20 minutes!

 If I had to name the top five dinners from my childhood, these would be it: kielbasa and cabbage, corned beef wrapped chicken casserole (so. freaking. good.), McDonald's (true story), breakfast for dinner, and pasta primavera.
 And if we had name a sixth I'd say Hamburger Helper.
 To this day I still get cravings for a box of Hamburger Helper.
 The McDonald's though, I've moved on from.

 Out of the truly home-cooked meals, pasta primavera, was one of my favorites.
 It's a pasta dish my dad would make pretty frequently and I was always excited when that was on the menu for the night.
 So it seems funny that since leaving home, oh y'know...10 years ago, I've never made it myself.
 I'm not sure why either, because it's a really simple dish that even a college student could make.

 This version isn't anywhere close to my dads, as he would use fettuccine noodles, different veggies than what I used, and he usually served it with chicken on top, but this one pot meal definitely gets points for convenience and extra cheese in the tortellini.
 You can't go wrong with extra cheese.